The Value of Art in the Workplace and Other Public Spaces

 You’d be surprised to know how much your environment affects your mood — and your work.
 Whether it’s the oversized painting in the meeting room, the towering sculpture in the entryway, or the tiny poster next to your desk, art affects the way you perform and think.

 Having a creative and stimulating work environment can break up the monotony of the day, inspire new ways of thinking, and help us get through mental roadblocks.
-Art can also act as a catalyst for human connection in the workplace, facilitating new ideas, thoughts, and conversations between colleagues.
+Art in the workplace can also act as a catalyst for human connection, facilitating new ideas, thoughts, and conversations between colleagues.

 How We Foster Creativity in the Workplace Through Art